 You still have to pay taxes owed by April 151

 Filing for a tax extension only means you can extend the deadline to submit your tax paperwork.
 If you owe any taxes, payment is still due by April 17.
 Your estimated payment may be reduced by any amounts already paid through withholding or prior estimated tax payments.
-By filing an extension and making a large enough payment, you will avoid interest charges as well as any IRS penalties related to late filing or late payment3.
+By filing an extension and making a large enough payment, you may be able to avoid interest charges as well as any IRS penalties related to late filing or late payment3.
 The penalties for failure to file a tax return can increase your tax bill the longer you delay, and can approach 25 percent or more.

 How to file an individual extension

 - Estimate your tax bill.
-You first want to do a rough draft of your 1040 or consult with your tax preparer to find out what you will owe in taxes this year.
+Do a rough draft of your 1040 tax return or consult with your tax preparer to find out what you will owe in taxes this year.
 If you find you are due a refund, you don’t have to worry about your tax bill.

 Rules for small business owners

-- You may start and contribute to a SEP IRA (simplified employee pension) for the previous year as long as you’ve established and funded the plan no later than the business’ tax filing deadline, including extensions.
+- You may start and contribute to a SEP IRA (simplified employee pension) for the previous year as long as you establish and fund the plan no later than the business’ tax filing deadline, including extensions.

-- Remember that the IRS requires that we code SEP or SIMPLE contributions in the calendar year that they are received.
+- Remember that the IRS requires that we code SEP or SIMPLE contributions in the calendar year they are received.
 An employer may, however, report the contribution for the prior plan year when filing their tax return.
 For more information on the IRS requirements, please see Instructions for Participant on the back of Form 5498 Line 8 (SEP contributions) or Line 9 (SIMPLE contributions).

-- Keep in mind that individuals cannot make prior year contributions to a traditional and/or Roth IRA past the original April 18 deadline.4
+- Remember that individuals cannot make prior year contributions to a traditional and/or Roth IRA past the April 17 deadline.

 - Work with your tax preparer to file the correct forms for requesting an extension.